-Commercial landings for all these species have declined dramatically from historic highs.
+Commercial landings for these species have declined dramatically from historic highs.
 Commercial landings by domestic and foreign fleets peaked at 140 million pounds in 1969.
-Since 2000 domestic landings totaled less than four million pounds in any given year, with a historic low of 823,000 pounds occurring in 2006.
+Since 2000, domestic landings totaled less than four million pounds in any given year, with a historic low of 823,000 pounds occurring in 2006.
 In 2005, the directed at-sea fishery for American shad was closed, and subsequent landings from the ocean are only from the bycatch fishery.
 Approximately 195,642 pounds of American shad were landed in 2021, while an estimated 2.1 million pounds of river herring were landed.

 Recreational catches of these species remain largely unknown.
 Anecdotally, recreational fishing for American shad is popular coastwide during the spring spawning run, but harvest information is unreliable.
-The Marine Recreational Information Program (MRIP) estimates the numbers of river herring harvested and released by anglers, but estimates are imprecise, show little trend, and are deemed not useful for management purposes.
-MRIP concentrates its sampling strata in coastal waters and does not capture data on recreational fisheries occurring in inland waters.
-Few states conduct creel surveys or other consistent survey instruments (diary or log books) in inland waters to collect data on recreational catch of river herring.
+The Marine Recreational Information Program (MRIP) estimates numbers harvested and released by anglers, but estimates are imprecise, show few trends, and are deemed not useful for management purposes.
+Furthermore, MRIP concentrates its sampling strata in coastal waters and does not capture data on recreational fisheries occurring in inland waters.
+Few states conduct creel surveys or other consistent survey instruments (diary or log books) in inland waters to collect data on recreational shad and river herring catch.
 Some data are reported in the state chapters of the current stock assessment, but data are too sparse to conduct systematic comparisons of trends.